tilznit/craft.htb/README.md

 ![Screenshot from 2019-08-01 20-41-54](https://user-images.githubusercontent.com/46615118/62798022-e15dcd00-baa2-11e9-897e-94cca92d22ef.jpg)

 In commit `c414b16057` Dinesh added a "fix" to the `brew.py` endpoint.
 Unfortunately he used the `eval` function in his python.
-The `eval` function conveniently allows us to execute arbitrary strings as python code.
+The `eval` function conveniently allows for execution of arbitrary strings as python code.

 ```python
 def post(self):